This post contains affiliate links.

 Tickets for Grandstand 31 at the Montreal Grand Prix sell out almost as soon as they’re released for sale on the official Canadian Formula 1 website.

-Their FanProtect guarantee is very robust and kept me fully protected, plus they have a massive inventory of Canadian GP tickets available for sale at the moment, at very competitive prices.
+Their FanProtect guarantee seems very robust and kept my money fully protected which gave me extra peace of mind when buying.
+Plus they have a massive inventory of Canadian GP tickets available for sale most of the time, at very competitive prices.

 Grandstand details